-Regulation offers may be submitted only for those resources electrically within the PJMRTO. • Formatted: Indent: Left: 0.25", No bullets or numbering To regulate, a The following resources criteria must be meet the following criteria: • Formatted: Indent: Left: 0.25", Hanging: 0.25", No bullets or numbering Generation resources must be able to provide 0.1 MW of Regulation Capability in order to participate in the Regulation Market.
-Demand Resources must be able to provide 0.1 MW of Regulation Capability in order to participate in the Regulation Market.
-1 • • Formatted: Indent: Left: 0.5", No bullets or numbering Generation resources must have a governor capable of AGC control.
-Resources must be able to receive an AGC signal.
-Resources MW output must be telemetered to the PJM control center in a manner determined to be acceptable by PJM.
-New resources must pass an initial performance tests (minimum 75% compliance required).
-Current resources that are qualified on the date of implementation of regulation market changes do not need to re-qualify for the - Formatted: PJM_Bulleted_Outline_1, Outline numbered + Level: 2 + Numbering Style: Bullet + Aligned at: 0.5" + Tab after: 0.75" + Indent at: 0.75" signal that they currently follow.
-However, initial qualification does not preclude a Formatted: Font: Not Italic, Font color: Auto resource from being disqualified from the regulation market for non-performance.
-Formatted: Font: Not Italic, Font color: Auto e- On an on-going basis
+Regulation offers may be submitted only for those resources electrically within the PJM RTO.

+To regulate, a resource must meet the following criteria:

+- Generation resources must be able to provide 0.1 MW of Regulation Capability in order to participate in the Regulation Market.
+Demand Resources must be able to provide 0.1 MW of Regulation Capability in order to participate in the Regulation Market. - Generation resources must have a governor capable of AGC control. - Resources must be able to receive an AGC signal.
+Resources MW output must be telemetered to the PJM control center in a manner determined to be acceptable by PJM. - New resources must pass an initial performance tests (minimum 75% compliance required).
+Current resources that are qualified on the date of implementation of regulation market changes do not need to re-qualify for the signal that they currently follow.
+However, initial qualification does not preclude a resource from being disqualified from the regulation market for non-performance. - Resources must demonstrate minimum performance standards, as set forth in the PJM Manual 12: Balancing Operations, Section 4: Providing Ancillary Services. - Resources should give priority to the regulation signal by not allowing the sum of the regulating ramp rate and energy ramp rate to exceed the economic ramp rate.
+Only after a regulating resource has accounted for the regulation capability, may a generator use net of the economic base point and the regulation ramp rate to follow the energy signal. - Demand Resources must complete initial and continuing training on Regulation and Synchronized Reserve Market as documented in Manual 40: Certification and Training Requirements, Section 2.6: Training Requirements for Demand Response Resources Supplying Regulation and Synchronized Reserve.